 Alte Schönhauser Straße 12, 10119 Berlin (Mitte), Station: U8 Weinmeisterstraße, Mon–Sat 12:00–24:00, Sun 18:00–24:00

 If you are looking for traditional Neapolitan pizza baked in a stone oven, you can find it in this Italian restaurant in Neukölln.
 Kate and Sebastièn, the owners of Monella, which means 'rascals', made it their mission to bring good Neapolitan pizza to Berlin.
 From traditional and fancy pizza-variations with figs and blackberries to excellent cocktails and Italian wines you will find all of these delights served here.

 Weichselstraße 17, 12045 Berlin (Neukölln), www.monella.berlin, Station: U7, U8 Hermannplatz, daily 18:00–23:00

 Where to find Italian places in Berlin:

 Discover the world, without traveling!
-If you are interested in my upcoming book "Traveling the world in Berlin" just message me via email email@example.com.
-The book will be released by November 2020 - just on time for Christmas ;).
+If you are interested in my upcoming book "Travel the world in Berlin" just order it in my online shop The book will be released by November 2020 - just on time for Christmas ;).